radus28/Vtiger-DevOps/README.md

   * Databases : for SQL scripts to do common tasks/changes in vtiger
   * fields : add custom fields
-  * set-related-lists : adding related module to a parent module
+  * set-related-lists : adding related module to a parent module.
+Example of Related Module is Contact under Organization.
-  * register-custom-function : Registering a PHP script as vtiger workflow custom function
+  * register-custom-function : Registering a PHP script as vtiger workflow custom function ** CreateInventoryViaAPI.php - The class file which can be used to create Vtiger Inventoyr modules such as Quotes, Invoices and PurchaseOrder through vtiger WebServices

    Folder structure  described below  is maintained in the [Migrations](https://github.com/radus28/v71base/tree/master/migrations) folder of the app.
 This scripts can be executed using browser.
 Example http://localhost/v72train/migrations/fields/newFields.php